MuKnSys/xrp-salesforce/README.md

 1. Push the code to the Scratch Org: `sf project deploy start`
 1. Connect to the Salesforce Scratch Org: `sf org open`

-Once you've set up your Scratch Org, you can proceed with the next steps outlined in this [demo](https://www.youtube.com/watch?v=lkAp2vqQVTA) of Web3 Enabler on Salesforce.
+Once you've set up your Salesforce Scratch Org, you can follow the steps outlined in our [user manual](https://mukn.com/wp-content/uploads/2023/07/Web3-Enabler-for-Salesforce-User-Guide.pdf) to make and receive payments using Web3 Enabler on Salesforce.
+You can also use our [demo](https://www.youtube.com/watch?v=lkAp2vqQVTA) as a guide.

+We launched Web3 Enabler on the Salesforce App Exchange in July, 2023.
+See our AppExchange listing](https://appexchange.salesforce.com/appxListingDetail?listingId=ee4c011b-7a5b-4a50-91fb-f28049390858) for further details.

 ## Submitting changes to GitHub